kanok99/CIS344_GroupProject_OnlineRecipeMealPlanner/User_Guide.md

 ---

 ## 8. Conclusion
 This user guide provides all necessary steps to install, configure, and operate the system locally.
-The application is structured for academic grading and can be extended for production use.